Skip to content

-Over The Counter Muscle Relaxer
+Best Over The Counter Muscle Relaxer vs Prescription

-What is an Over The Counter Muscle Relaxer?
+What is an Over-the-counter Muscle Relaxer?

 Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen are some of the most common OTC muscle relaxers medications for pain.
 They might not have the same potency as high-grade and prescribed muscle relaxers, but they’re still effective and have few side effects.